kishan-1721/Task-Detect-Puma-and-Adidas-Logos-in-a-Video/README.md

----

 # Puma & Adidas Logo Detection — README

-**Project:** Logo Detection in Video (Puma & Adidas) **Author:** Kishan Patel
+*Project:* Logo detection in video (Puma & Adidas)

+*Author:* Kishan Patel

+*Summary*
+This repository contains the code, dataset details, training configuration, and inference scripts used to train a custom object-detection model for detecting Puma and Adidas logos in video frames.
+The model was trained using a GPU (Google Colab with CUDA) and inference was tested on a sample video (full-size video had size issues; submitted results are for the sample video).

 ---

-## 📌 Summary

-This repository contains the code, dataset configuration, training notebook, and inference script for detecting **Puma** and **Adidas** logos in video frames using a custom-trained YOLO-based object detection model.
-The model was trained on a GPU environment (Google Colab with CUDA).
-Inference results are generated on a sample video due to submission size limits.

----

-## 📑 Table of Contents
+## Table of Contents

 * [Project Overview](#project-overview)
 * [Dataset Details](#dataset-details)